triton-inference-server/server/deploy/mlflow-triton-plugin/README.md

 -->
 # MLflow Triton

 MLflow plugin for deploying your models from MLflow to Triton Inference Server.
 Scripts are included for publishing models, which are in Triton recognized structure, to your MLflow Model Registry.

+### Supported flavors

+MLFlow Triton plugin currently supports the following flavors, you may substitute the flavor specification in the example below according to the model to be deployed.

+* onnx
+* triton

 ## Requirements